 There are various nicknames and mottos associated with Phoenix and Arizona.
-Here are some that you might have heard, and my interpretation of them.
+Here are some that you might have heard, and an interpretation of them.

 Valley of the Sun

 The Greater Phoenix area is referred to as the Valley of the Sun, mostly in tourism marketing materials.
 No one would deny that it is descriptive, as the Sonoran Desert, where Phoenix is located, is a very sunny place with little rainfall during the year, and the cities and towns of the Phoenix area actually are in a valley, the Salt River Valley.

 Phoenix typically gets between 4 and 12 inches of rain per year, with the average at about 8 inches per year.
 The U.S average is about 36 inches per year.
 Elsewhere in Arizona, you'll find plenty of places that get more than 20 inches of rain per year, typically at higher elevations.

 There are four deserts in Arizona: Mohave (Lake Havasu City, for example), Great Basin Desert (Grand Canyon, for example), Chihuahuan Desert (a tiny part of southeastern AZ), and the Sonoran Desert (Phoenix and Scottsdale, for example).